 Prospective Graduate Student Travel Grant

-Prospective Student Travel Grant Guidelines and ApplicationThe purpose of this grant is to help departments to recruit prospective students who are interested in graduate studies at Texas A&M by funding a portion of the students’ travel expenses.
+Prospective Student Travel Grant Guidelines and ApplicationThe purpose of this grant is to help departments to recruit prospective students who are interested in graduate and professional studies at Texas A&M by funding a portion of the students’ travel expenses.
 Maximum grant is $500 per student.